davedawkins/Fable.GroupingPanel/README.md

 - "30px" -> (px 30)
 - Remove all React references (open, hooks)
 - Include Sutil references
-- Use Sutil transition to show/hide group members
 - Use Sutil.el binding to change chevron (expand indicator)
 - OnClick now just updates the store belonging to the group, and the transition/bindings react accordingly
+- select now takes the GroupInfo providing the "Expanded" bool store.
+User decides what it means to hide/show the group members in our example, we apply classes and use styling to transition

 # Fable.GroupingPanel
 The `groupingPanel` is a computation expression that helps you to easily group UI data in Fable into one or more collapsible groups.